chl33/og3/docs/modules.md

 The `og3` library allows application to be built as arrangements of interdependent [`Module`s](../include/og3/module.h).
 Modules are units of code that perform a specific function, and which have a defined life-cycle.

-Here is an example Arduino program which binks an LED connected to an output pin:
+Here is an example Arduino program which blinks an LED connected to an output pin:
 ```C++
 void setup() { pinMode(kLEDPin, OUTPUT); }
 void loop() {